aihua/ThreadMarketData/MarketData.md

 		* ...but I look up objects in the TreeMap using Doubles...
 		* ...but I pass them by reference... - seems to work for the simpler implementation
 		* Probably depends on the precise implementation of TreeMap.containsKey() - does it do .equals() or == ?
+		* UPDATE: yes it works, so it must be using .equals(),
+		* and someone must have overridden Double.equals() with something sensible.
+See Examples/MapGetTest.java.
 	* How do we effectively test the order book algorithm to make sure it works properly?
 		* Record a stream of JSON updates in text and build a test framework to check deltas sum up to image
 			* Could JUnit be used for this?